Meir Agassi was born in 1947, in Kibbutz Ramat-Hakovesh, Israel, and studied at the Avni Institute of Art, Jaffa, Tel-Aviv (1963-65).

-The Museum of Art Ein Harod in Northern Israel has the complete collection of Meir Agassi’s artwork in the Museum Library. www.museumeinharod.org.il/english/collections/library.html
+The Mishkan Museum of Art, Ein Harod in Northern Israel has a complete collection of Meir Agassi’s artwork in their collection.

-An Agassi Prize for creative use of text in an artist’s book has been awarded annually by CFPR for the Hereford Book Arts Competition, organised by Guy Begbie.
-In 2009, we established the Agassi Book Arts Prize, awarded to one artist at the MA show in Multi-disciplinary Printmaking, to continue with these tributes to their memory.
+In 2009, we established the Agassi Book Arts Prize, awarded to one artist at the MA Multidisciplinary Printmaking Degree Show, to continue with these tributes to their memory.

 Linda Parr, who works with books, data, text and image has been awarded the 2017 Agassi Prize by the Centre for Fine Print Research.

 Linda’s pared down investigations in seventeen words have enlightened readers on topics from Tudor history to the Loch Ness Monster.
 Her final show included a series of digital and screenprinted works evaluating colour in literature, including: